pegaltier/awesome-utils-dev/utils-coding/utils-angular.md

 - usage of ::ng-deep without :host is going to affect the css of the others components, the style isolation principle is broken, the way to avoid that is by using :host ::ng-deep.
 Those errors are also due to the fact that angular material must render part of the components outside of the components, that means there is a overlay panel detached which pop on top of the view, for instance when mat-select is open.
 - usage of scss imports in each components produces a lot of duplicated code.

+## BEST PRACTICES

+- usage of feature toggle in environment files in order to be able to enable or disable a new features in each environment, it can be very useful if a feature is buggy or not finished.

 ## JOIN AN EXISTING PROJECTS

+- ask for an existing bookmark links list of create my own bookmark links
 - review the redux store in order to understand the data/entities of the app
-- review the rooting modules in order to understand the architecture of the app
+- review the routing modules in order to understand the architecture of the app
 - check all the mixin and variables scss files in order to know what should be reused
+- use tools such as bundle-analyzer and ngrx-vis in order to understand the current archi

 ## JAMSTACK